ChrisW-priv/PersonalVault/notes/LR grammar.md

 [Configuration of LR parser](Configuration%20of%20LR%20parser.md) [Canonical Collection of LR(0) items](Canonical%20Collection%20of%20LR(0)%20items.md)

-A grammar for which we can construct a [Some parsing table](Some%20parsing%20table.md) in which every entry is uniquely defined.
+A grammar for which we can construct a [Configuration of LR parser](Configuration%20of%20LR%20parser.md) in which every entry is uniquely defined.